 Finally, the agency is pulling together community development groups, churches, civic clubs, and local governments to redevelop the Third Ward so that aggressive real estate development will not expel all who need affordable housing.
 He has received honorary doctorates from Howard Payne College in Brownwood, the University of Houston, and Texas Southern University in Houston.
 He is the author of a book of meditations called Lawson’s Leaves of Love.
 Lawson always works in close partnership with wife Audrey, who worked with the Baptist Student Union at TSU, with the church for his 42-year tenure there, and now with WALIPP.
 Rev. Lawson will celebrate his 86th birthday in June of 2014.

-Lawson retired from Wheeler Avenue Baptist Church in 2004, but remains its Founding Pastor Emeritus.
+Lawson retired from Wheeler Avenue Baptist Church in 2004, but remains its Founding Pastor (In Memoriam).